minima-global/minidocs/docs/about/mainnetstatus.md

 ---
-sidebar_position: 12
+sidebar_position: 8
 ---

-# Latest Testnet Status
+# Mainnet Status

-*Last updated: 27th January 2023*
+*Last updated: 13th February 2023*

-As we get closer to Mainnet, here is the important information you need to know.
+Now Mainnet is live, here is the important information you need to know.

-Incentive Program members will need to take action to ensure you receive your accrued Rewards at Mainnet.
+Incentive Program members will need to take action to ensure you receive your accrued Rewards.

 Roadmap of events prior to coin distribution: